The Zika virus arrived in the United States in 2016, with local transmission reported in and around Miami, FL, and Brownsville, TX.

 Pregnant women with Zika should get ultrasounds every 3 to 4 weeks to monitor the baby's growth, the agency says.

 What if I’m Not Planning to Get Pregnant?

 To reduce the risk of sexual transmission, women who have possibly been exposed to Zika should use condoms in addition to their regular birth control method or abstain from sex for at least 8 weeks, the CDC says.

 Men with possible exposure, even if they didn’t have Zika symptoms, should use a condom or abstain from sex for at least 6 months.

 Where in the U.S. Are We at Risk?

-As of March 8, more than 5,100 travel-associated cases of Zika and more than 220 locally transmitted cases had been reported in the U.S., according to the CDC.
-Forty-five cases were sexually transmitted, and 28 were from congenital infection (mother-to-baby transmission).
+From January 2015 to October 2018, 5,442 travel-associated cases of Zika and 231 locally transmitted cases had been reported in the U.S., according to the CDC.

 The CDC says that detecting local spread of Zika is difficult, as a person may not show symptoms for up to 2 weeks after infection, if at all.
 In addition, diagnosis and investigation of cases can take weeks.

 Aedes mosquitoes, which spread Zika, are found in every country in North, Central, and South America except for two: Canada and continental Chile, according to the WHO's Regional Office for the Americas.